 Cities

-According to Beam's data from event days in Auckland and Wellington, approximately 30% of e-scooters deployed on the streets is used for direct travel to stadium-sized events.
+According to Beam's data from event days in Auckland and Wellington, approximately 30% of e-scooters deployed on the streets on event days is used for direct travel to stadium-sized events.
 In Wellington, the majority of these trips are direct trips with the stadium approximately 2.5kms from the CBD, where in Auckland they often form part of the first or last mile, with riders either scooting to and from the train or bus stations, or driving partway and using e-scooters for the last mile of a car journey to avoid congestion at the event site.

 "Before every major event, we analyse potential transport routes event attendees may take, and make changes to where we deploy our e-scooters to ensure they're in the best possible locations,"